owickstrom/wickstrom.tech/src/posts/2026-05-13-catching-typos-website-browser-testing.md

     This is _slow_ and _loose_.

-The hybrid model seems to work well; it has flagged words in almost all blog posts, fixing 13 real typos and adding 130+ words to my personal dictionary.
+The hybrid model seems to work well; it has flagged words in almost every blog post.
+It has fixed 13 real typos and added 130+ words to my personal dictionary.
+Example typos include "forseeable", "similiar", "perculiar", "occured".
+Some of these were 10 years old.

 Claude doesn't have to waste tokens spell-checking everything over and over.
 Right now I'm just running this locally, but you could imagine a more elaborate setup for large websites where the "inner loop" runs as a nightly job, invoking the "outer loop" only on violations.
 You could involve a human where needed, and build up a domain-specific dictionary over time.

-By the way, using an LLM is entirely optional.
+Note that using an LLM is entirely optional.
 It just saves me some time.
+You can do triage on your own.

-"But wait!" you exclaim.
 Why not spell-check the sources directly?
 Yes, that is often preferable, and I use `spell` in Neovim all the time.
 But it's not always practical.
 At least in my experience, the tooling trips up on syntax and templating in more complicated setups.
-Maybe your editor or IDE does this better than I can manage with Neovim, or maybe you're fine with tools like [typos](https://crates.io/crates/typos-cli) and [codespell](https://github.com/codespell-project/codespell){spellcheck=false}, but I like the fact that this approach is external and checks the rendered output.
+Maybe your editor handles this better than I can manage with Neovim, or maybe you're fine with tools like [typos](https://crates.io/crates/typos-cli) and [codespell](https://github.com/codespell-project/codespell){spellcheck=false}, but I like the fact that this approach is external and checks the rendered output.
+Given that Bombadil interacts with web applications, you could even run this against dynamic applications to spell-check states deep in the UI.

 Speaking of source-level checking: since the custom dictionary is a plain word list, I point Neovim's `spellfile` at it and use `zg` to add words while I